 5.4.1.3 Mobile Initiated Connection Only (MICO) mode

 A UE may indicate preference for MICO mode during Initial Registration or Mobility Registration Update procedure.
-The AMF, based on local configuration, Expected UE Behaviour if available , UE indicated preferences, UE subscription information and network policies, or any combination of them, determines whether MICO mode is allowed for the UE and indicates it to the UE during Registration procedure.
+The AMF, based on local configuration, Expected UE Behaviour and/or Network Configuration parameters if available from the UDM, UE indicated preferences, UE subscription information and network policies, or any combination of them, determines whether MICO mode is allowed for the UE and indicates it to the UE during Registration procedure.
 If NWDAF is deployed, the AMF may also use analytics on UE mobility and/or UE communication generated by NWDAF (see TS 23.288 [86]) to decide MICO mode parameters.
 If the UE does not indicate preference for MICO mode during Registration procedure, the AMF shall not activate MICO mode for this UE.

 The UE and the AMF re- negotiate the MICO mode at every subsequent Registration procedure.
 When the UE is in CM-CONNECTED, the AMF may deactivate MICO mode by triggering Mobility Registration Update procedure through UE Configuration Update procedure as described in clause 4.2.4 in TS 23.502 [3].